-Since the first edition in 1997, the Sibiu Performing Arts Market has developed, becoming an important cultural network, facilitating connections between festivals and artists, performing arts independent companies or public institutions.
-Every year, more than 300 participants all over the world, representing various cultural organizations (artistic management agencies, NGOs, public institutions, independent companies, etc.), meet in Sibiu to establish connections and start possible future partnerships.
+Since its first edition in 1997, the Sibiu Performing Arts Market has developed and has become an important cultural network, facilitating connections between festivals and artists, performing arts, independent companies or public institutions.
+Every year, more than 300 participants all over the world, representing various cultural organizations (artistic management agencies, NGOs, public institutions, independent companies, etc.), meet in Sibiu and establish connections and possible future partnerships.

-A place of meeting, of confrontation of ideas, of interest promoting and of good practice presentation, The Market encourages collaboration initiatives and projects through the specific activities organized in its framework: conferences, workshops, meetings, presentations and socializing activities.
+A place of meeting, confrontation of ideas, interest promoting and good practice presentation, The Market encourages collaboration initiatives and projects through the specific activities organized within its framework: conferences, workshops, meetings, presentations and networking activities.

-It happens every summer, between the 4th and the last but one day of the Festival; the 2017 edition is scheduled between June 12-17.
+The Market takes place every year, in June, between the 4th and the last but one day of the Sibiu International Theatre Festival.
+The 2018 edition is scheduled between June 11-16.

-The Market expands its cultural and artistic horizon, welcoming guests from all over the world, but still placing great emphasis on the presence artists from Central and Eastern European, as well as from the Commonwealth of Independent States (CIS), former USSR countries.
+The Market expands its cultural and artistic horizon, welcoming guests from all over the world, but still placing great emphasis on the presence of artists from Central and Eastern Europe, as well as from the Commonwealth of Independent States (CIS), former USSR countries.

 The Market hosts the event ‘East/West Meeting of Festival Directors’ – an exchange of ideas moderated by festival directors and cultural management specialists, enabling participants to see performances from the FITS programme and meet other participants of The Market.

 A special section of gipsy music, contemporary dance and rock performances is organized (up until 2006).